Mttds/MarketDataStore/README.md

 # MarketDataStore
 Flutter Web Application with MongoDB and Django Backend for market data storage and visualization.
 Built to try out Flutter/Dart.

-Run the Django backend with: `python manage.py runserver` The MongoDB server should be running locally with URI mongodb://127.0.0.1:27017 (default MongoDB URI).
+Run the Django backend from the backend dir with: `python manage.py runserver` The MongoDB server should be running locally with URI mongodb://127.0.0.1:27017 (default MongoDB URI).

 ## GENERAL